 EXPEDITED ARBITRATION OF STATE CIVIL SERVICE CLASSIFICATION APPEALS

-Employees who file appeals of actions taken under Sec.
-230.09(2)(a) or (d), Stats., have the choice to proceed with their appeal by formal hearing or by arbitration (informal hearing) as provided by Sec.
-230.44(4)(bm), Stats.
-This means the arbitration option is only available with respect to appeals concerning reallocations, reclassifications, and regrades.
-This subject matter includes the reallocation and reclassification of positions, the denial of reallocation and reclassification, decisions as to the effective dates of reclassifications and reallocations, and decisions as to the filling of positions by competition or by regrade of the incumbent.
+Employees who file appeals regarding the reallocation and reclassification of positions, the denial of reallocation and reclassification, decisions as to the effective dates of reclassifications and reallocations, and decisions as to the filling of positions by competition or by regrade of the incumbent have the choice to proceed with their appeal by formal hearing or by arbitration (informal hearing) as provided by Sec.
+230.44(4)(bm), Stats..
 The arbitration option is unavailable for other kinds of cases.

-Major Differences between (Formal) APA Hearing and (Informal) Arbitration Hearing
+Major Differences between (Formal) Hearing and (Informal) Arbitration Hearing

-The primary differences between the arbitration process and the APA hearings are noted below.
-Employees should consider these differences to determine whether they wish to proceed by APA hearing or by Arbitration hearing.
+The primary differences between the arbitration process and formal hearings are noted below.
+Employees should consider these differences to determine whether they wish to proceed by formal hearing or by arbitration hearing.

-4. Attorney Fees: Section 227.485, Stats., provides that a person who is a prevailing party in an APA hearing is eligible to have his or her attorney's fees and costs paid unless there is a determination that the agency which lost the case nevertheless had at least "a reasonable basis in law and fact," s.
-227.485(2)(f), Stats., for its action or decision.
+4. Attorney Fees: Section 227.485, Stats., provides that a person who is a prevailing party in a formal hearing is eligible to have his or her attorney's fees and costs paid unless there is a determination that the agency which lost the case nevertheless had at least "a reasonable basis in law and fact".
 Attorney's fees and costs are unavailable in arbitration hearings.
 The significance of this factor depends on the amount of reimbursable costs and fees an employee anticipates incurring, and an assessment of the degree of support the respondent agency appears to have for its case.

 6. Precedent: An arbitration decision cannot be cited as precedent.
 This could be of particular significance where there are a number of cases involving similar positions and there is an interest in obtaining a ruling that will provide precedent for the other positions.